opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/coverimage-woh.md

     </xsl:stylesheet>

-In this example, the function `format-date` of the EXSLT date-and-time functions library is used to format a date.
+In this example, the function `format-date` of the EXSLT dates-and-times functions library is used to format a date.

 ## Operation Example